giantswarm/rfc/simplify-basedomain-usage/README.md

 ## Proposal #1: Add `baseDomain` as an annotation to Cluster Custom Resource in CAPI installations

-There are some operators that we deploy in management clusters which reconcile workload clusters, and use the `baseDomain` to perform their business logic.
-As explained above, these operators receive the `baseDomain` through the `config` repository.
+There are two types of applications running on the Management clusters that use the `baseDomain` value.
+There are applications that reconcile CAPI Custom Resources, and there are other applications that need the Management cluster `baseDomain` for different things, like creating `Ingress` objects.

-Instead, we could add a new annotation `"giantswarm.io/dns-zone"` to the `Cluster` Custom Resources.
+For the first group, instead of passing the `baseDomain` value as a parameter through the `config` repo, we could add a new annotation `"giantswarm.io/dns-zone"` to the `Cluster` Custom Resources instead.
 That way, when reconciling clusters, our operators could read the annotation from the `Cluster` object instead of requiring to configure the `baseDomain` in the `config` repository.

 ```yaml
 apiVersion: cluster.x-k8s.io/v1beta1